 For geeks like me, nothing beats getting some friends together for a good old-fashioned game night.
-Unfortunately, these days, it’s not as easy to hang out in person with friends, what with all the pandemic risks keeping us apart.
+Unfortunately, these days, it’s not as easy to hang out in person with friends.

 That doesn’t mean you need to give up on the idea entirely.
 Things may be a little more complex now, but if you’re willing to put in a little effort, you can easily host a virtual game night with everyone playing from the safety of their own homes.

 Here are several ways you can play board games online with friends, including video options and non-video options.

 In some ways, just calling up your friends over Zoom and video chatting while playing a game and calling out your moves is the simplest solution.

 Most group video chat apps are good enough for this so feel free to use the one your group is most familiar with.
 (Most people have Zoom now, so that’s always a solid fallback option.)

 There are two ways to do this, each with its own pros and cons.